kaleb-asfaw/Scheme-Intepreter/README.md

                        Defining Function             def craft(stick, wood):    (define (craft stick wood) function body...            function body...
                                                                                                      )
-This is how inputs/outputs will appear within the interpreter (specifically in the terminal or console log)
+This is how inputs/outputs will appear within the interpreter (specifically in the terminal or console log):

                       in>  (define x 7)            in> (+ x 10)              in> x out> 7                       out> 17                 out> 7